edwarddramirez/allsky-point-source-detection/README.md

 # allsky-point-source-detection
 This repo provides code for detecting point sources on a sphere (i.e., the sky) with the continuous wavelet transform.
 We use this tool to detect faint gamma-ray point sources from Fermi-LAT.
 See my skysearch repo for a pipeline.
+We use the technique proposed by https://arxiv.org/pdf/astro-ph/0212578.

 # Installation
 Run the `environment.yml` file by running the following command on the main repo directory: